patternfly/react-topology/packages/module/patternfly-docs/content/examples/AboutTopology.md

 import './topology-example.css';

-# Introduction

 **Note:** Topology lives in its own package at [`@patternfly/react-topology`](https://www.npmjs.com/package/@patternfly/react-topology).

-PatternFly's **Topology** is an open source utility built off of [@patternfly/react-core](https://www.npmjs.com/package/@patternfly/react-core) that you can use to create a visual representation of all the applications within your project, their build status, and the components and services associated with them.
-Creating these visuals can help document and communicate the intricacies of the processes behind your product.
+PatternFly's **Topology** is an open source utility built off of [@patternfly/react-core](https://www.npmjs.com/package/@patternfly/react-core) that allows you to create a visual representation of complex application architectures.
+You can map applications, their build status, and the components and services associated with them.
+Creating these visuals helps document and communicate the intricacies of the processes behind your product.

-To create a Topology view for your application, you can create a simple layout of nodes, which represents your data points, and connecting edges, which represent the relationships between nodes.
+To create a Topology view for your application, you can create a simple layout of nodes (data points) and connecting edges (relationships).
 Beyond this basis, you can continue to customize and enhance your Topology view to fit the specific needs of your application.

+---

+## How do I use Topology?

-## Prerequisites
+### Prerequisites

-To use Topology, you will need to have both [Node Active LTS](https://github.com/nodejs/Release#release-schedule) and [Yarn](https://yarnpkg.com/) installed.

-1. Install and develop with the most up-to-date version of Node Active LTS.
+1. Install and develop with the most up-to-date version of [Node Active LTS](https://github.com/nodejs/Release#release-schedule).
 For example, to develop with Node 8, you would use the following commands:

     ```
     nvm install 8
     nvm use 8
     ```
-2. Install and use version 1.6.0 or later of Yarn.
+2. Install and use version 1.6.0 or later of [Yarn](https://yarnpkg.com/).

-## Installing Topology
+### Get started

-Once you have all of the prequisites, you can install the Topology package with Yarn or npm:
+Once you have all of the prerequisites, you can install the Topology package with Yarn or npm:

 1. Using Yarn: